-B. ENABLING The overall goal of the EA is to fulfill the country's obligation under Article 7 of the SC ACTIVITY GOALS, which is to review and update the NIP and submit it to the COP within two years after OBJECTIVES, AND amendments enter into force.
-ACTIVITIES (The proposal should briefly justify and describe the project framework.
-Identify also key stakeholders involved in the project including the private sector, civil society organizations, local and indigenous communities, and their respective roles, as applicable.
-Describe also how the gender dimensions are considered in project design and implementation.)
+The overall goal of the EA is to fulfill the country's obligation under Article 7 of the SC which is to review and update the NIP and submit it to the COP within two years after amendments enter into force.

 The tasks of the proposed EA will fill the gaps required to review and update the NIP.
 This will include strengthening the national coordination mechanism by involving additional stakeholders on new POPs, establishing working groups with expertise on new POPs issues, updating and reviewing the inventories of the original twelve POPs, conducting a basic inventory of new POPs, assessing the regulatory and policy framework and institutional capacities to manage new POPs, prioritizing and drafting relevant objectives and action plans for reducing and phasing out new POPs.
 Relevant stakeholders will be consulted and involved throughout the project implementation process.
 The updated, endorsed and submitted NIP will provide a basis to implement post-NIP projects in accordance with the requirements of the SC.

-The EA project will focus on the attainment of the following outcomes: • Reviewed and updated NIP endorsed and submitted by the government to the COP to the SC; • Participating stakeholders able to manage the additional POPs with newly developed technical skills, expertise and awareness.
+The EA project will focus on the attainment of the following outcomes:

+- Reviewed and updated NIP endorsed and submitted by the government to the COP to the SC; - Participating stakeholders able to manage the additional POPs with newly developed technical skills, expertise and awareness.